 Ask Others for Their Opinions

 It’s necessary to be deliberate in how you face the day when working to maximize your prepper mentality.
-You should make the conscious effort to approach each day with a fresh mindset.
+You should make a conscious effort to approach each day with a fresh mindset.
 Going about your day on autopilot and not paying attention is a recipe for trouble.

 Take Deliberate Action to Increase Your Prepper Mentality